VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Experiments

-We train and evaluate our model on expert visual trajectories paired with natural language task descriptions from the BridgeData V2 dataset~\cite{walke2023bridgedata}, which spans a wide range of manipulation tasks, environments, and robot embodiments.
-For training, we use a curated subset consisting of 2{,}986 expert demonstrations covering pick-and-place manipulation tasks, but it does not include folding, sweeping, or stacking tasks.
-All demonstrations are collected using a single robot embodiment (WidowX 250) across four configurations of the ToyKitchen environment.
+We train \textsc{VITA} on expert visual trajectories paired with natural language task descriptions from the BridgeData V2 dataset~\citep{walke2023bridgedata}, which spans a wide range of manipulation tasks, environments, and robot embodiments.
+In particular, we use a curated subset consisting of 2{,}986 expert demonstrations covering pick-and-place manipulation tasks, but it does not include folding, sweeping, or stacking tasks.
+All demonstrations are collected using a single robot embodiment (WidowX 250) across 4 configurations of the ToyKitchen environment.
 An additional 287 expert demonstrations are held out as the in-distribution test set, referred to as \texttt{tk\_pnp}.
+Appendix~\ref{appendix:tr_dataset} includes examples from the training set.
+We use OpenCLIP ViT-B/32 as the frozen backbone for encoding video frames and task descriptions.
+The training objective combines $\ell_{\text{pred}}$ with $\ell_{\text{self}}$, weighted by $\lambda_{\text{self}}=0.5$.
+During training, we use dissimilarity-based sampling with window size $w_{\text{tr}}=8$, number of sub-trajectories $k=8$, and stride $s=1$.
+At test time, we use one gradient step ($t_{\mathrm{ep}}=1$) using $\lambda_{\text{self}}$ with learning rate \( \eta =0.1 \).
+Further details and hyperparameter sweeps are reported in Appendix~\ref{appendix:model_architecutre}.